-Why is the video input from the built-in MOTION EYE camera suspended for a few seconds?
+Why is the video input from the built-in camera suspended for a few seconds?

-seconds:

 The video input may be suspended for a few seconds if:

 a shortcut key with the Fn key is used.

+the CPU load increases.

 This is normal and does not indicate a malfunction.